habitat-sh/on-prem-builder/package_seed_lists/README.md

 These should provide all required packages for the various effortless patterns.
 They're broken out by architecture, and both stable and unstable are required for a complete effortless infrastructure.

+See https://github.com/chef/effortless) for more details on the Effortless infrstructure pattern.

 ## Core full (core_full_ARCH_CHANNEL)

 These machine generated lists provide nearly all of the packages in core, broken down by